 Global strategy for the control of tropical and emerging infectious diseases is urgently required by the world community.
-This program is designed to help our COE (Center of Excellence) to be one of the world top five centers for advanced research and education in this field within 5 years.
-Our COE is coordinated by three institutions of Nagasaki University.
+This program is designed to help our COE (Center of Excellence) to be one of the world top five centers for advanced research and education in this field within 5 years under the support of Ministry of Education, Sports, Culture and Science, Japan.

+Our COE is coordinated by three institutions of Nagasaki University and started in 2004.
 Institute of Tropical Medicine will focus on the field based research and education.
 Graduate School of Biomedical Sciences will mainly perform laboratory based research.
 The infectious disease center will be responsible for the field or clinical practice and trial.
 The three institutions will be coordinated to find and establish a new strategy for the control of the disease.

 We are planning to establish several field sites in Southeastern Asia and Africa.
 For producing the experts in this field, we will set up the master degree course of tropical medicine in addition to already existed Ph.D. course.
-For the medical doctors' training, we will hold a clinical training short course every year in the infectious disease center as well as in the affiliated hospitals located in the tropical countries such as Philippines and Thailand.
+For the medical doctors' training, we opened a clinical training short course this year in the infectious disease center as well as in the affiliated hospitals located in the tropical countries such as Philippines and Thailand.